yunpengn/blog/source/_posts/consistent-redis-sql.md

 - **For mutable operations (create, update, delete):**
     - The client only needs to create, update or delete the entry in Redis.
 The cache layer saves the change into a message queue and returns success to the client.
 The change is replicated to MySQL asynchronously and may happen after Redis sends success response to the client.

 Write behind pattern is different from write through because it replicates the changes to MySQL asynchronously.
 It improves the throughput because the client does not have to wait for the replication to happen.
 A message queue with high durability could be a possible implementation.
 Redis stream _(supported since Redis 5.0)_ could be a good option.
-To further improve the performance, it is possible to combine the changes and updates MySQL in batch (to save the number of queries).
+To further improve the performance, it is possible to combine the changes and update MySQL in batch (to save the number of queries).

 The drawbacks of write behind pattern are similar.
 First, many cache layers do not natively support this.
 Second, the message queue used must be FIFO (first in first out).
 Otherwise, the updates to MySQL may be out of order and thus the eventual result may be incorrect.

+### Double Delete

+The algorithm for double delete pattern is:

+- **For immutable operations (read):**
+    - _Cache hit:_ return data from Redis directly, with no query to MySQL;
+    - _Cache miss:_ query MySQL to get the data _(can use read replicas to improve performance)_, save the returned data to Redis, return the result to client.
+- **For mutable operations (create, update, delete):**
+    - Delete the entry in Redis;
+    - Create, update or delete the data to MySQL;
+    - Sleep for a while (such as 500ms);
+    - Delete the entry in Redis again.

+This approach combines the original cache aside algorithm and its 1st variant.
+Since it is an improvement based on the original cache aside approach, we can declare that it guarantees _eventual consistency_ under normal scenarios.

+Now let's analyze its consistency under extreme conditions.
+In other words, we are going to see what will happen

 ## References